james0r/slayed/README.md

 ## CSS

-The standard Tailwind boilerplate is provided.
+Tailwind v4 is used.
+At the moment Slayed uses both the new @theme config method along with the previous versions tailwind.config.js config.
+Future versions will work on migrating to recommended v4 methods.

 Additionally, **src/css/global.css** can be used for global styles and is not tree-shaken.
-Layers and @apply can also be used in this file.
-This is made possible via [@tailwindcss/nesting](https://www.npmjs.com/package/@tailwindcss/nesting).

 ## Javascript